-- Sexy Stewardess: Struggling to come up with something say at the party, Bond blurts out that he was ever going to marry someone, it'd be stewardess.
+- Sexy Stewardess: Struggling to come up with something say at the party, Bond blurts out that if he was ever going to marry someone, it'd be a stewardess.

 - Dead Foot Leadfoot: Bond shoots Kristatos as he's making his getaway after his operation is destroyed... with the Lancia's wheels in the road ruts guiding it and his dead foot on the gas pedal, the car hurtles out of sight into the distance.